|Back to mnoGoSearch site||

 There are several ways you can help.
-Please visit the Help Us page on the mnoGoSearch website.
+Please visit Help Us page on mnoGoSearch website.

 If I have pages with no keywords in the META description, will the document get indexed?

 Yes.
-By default mnoGoSearch indexes the entire document.
-By changing the default values you can give different weights to different parts of the document, like body, title, keywords, description.
+By default mnoGoSearch does index whole document.
+By changing the default values you can give different weights to different parts of the document: body, title, keywords, description.

-I'm wondering if mnoGoSearch supports multi-byte character sets.
+I'm wondering if mnoGoSearch supports multi-byte char code sets.
 I'm especially interested in EUC-JP.

-Why does indexer fail with a message like can't load library 'libmysqlclient.so.6'?
+Why does the indexer fail with a message like indexer: can't load library 'libmysqlclient.so.6'?

 You probably don't have MySQL libraries properly installed.
-On Linux, just find out where your libmysqlclient.so.6 is, then add the path to this file into /etc/ld.so.conf.
+On Linux, just find out where your libmysqlclient.so.6 is and enter the path to that file into /etc/ld.so.conf.
 Then run ldconfig as root.

-You can also set the value of the environment variable
+You can as well set up the value of the environment variable

 Note that this is a general UNIX configuration issue, not only mnoGoSearch specific.

-What is the maximum data size mnoGoSearch can can handle?
+What is the maximum size of server(s) mnoGoSearch can run with?